Highlights

 View on Map

-The tapered, cylindrical granite pedestal holds four over-life-size bronze figures, with the portrait statue of Garfield at the top and three allegorical figures representing different phases of his career below.
 Garfield is depicted in giving a speech, gazing intently outward with a sheaf of papers in his left hand, his right hand rests on a book on a draped column.
 The toe of one shoe projects over the edge of the base, giving the work a sense of vigor and movement.

-Below him, the young student, draped in a sheep skin, suggests Garfield's early work as a teacher.
-The bearded, middle-aged warrior, wearing a wolf skin, represents his Saxon ancestry and his military career during the Civil War.
-The older statesman, dressed in a toga and holding a tablet inscribed "Law/Justice/Prosperity," symbolizes Garfield's achievements as congressman, senator, and president.
-A bronze plaque with related symbols is mounted above each figure, and a unifying bronze garland encircles the pedestal.
+Below the portrait statue, a figure of the young student, draped in a sheep skin, suggests Garfield's early work as a teacher.
+A figure of the bearded, middle-aged warrior, wearing a wolf skin, represents his Saxon ancestry and his military career during the Civil War.
+A figure of the older statesman, dressed in a toga and holding a tablet inscribed "Law/Justice/Prosperity," symbolizes Garfield's achievements as congressman, senator, and president.

 Sculptor John Quincy Adams Ward was known for his portraits and for working directly from nature rather than from classical art, and his portrait of Garfield is particularly life-like since the two men were friends.
 The reclining figures were influenced by Michelangelo's Medici Tomb, while the overall composition shows awareness of the French Beaux-Arts style.
 Ward created convincing details of form and texture as well as a dynamic sculptural composition.